 There should be consistency in allocating costs incurred for the same purpose.

-Invoicing for any services or goods are processed by the post award grants administrator.
-If you need to submit an invoice to secure payment, contact the post award grants administrator who will provide this service on your behalf.
+Invoicing for any services or goods are processed by the Grants Accountant.
+If you need to submit an invoice to secure payment, contact the Grants Accountant who will provide this service on your behalf.

 There are generally two types of reports that are requested by the sponsor to ensure the proper management of the award:

 Financial Report – A financial report is normally required at set intervals during the project period to show the expenditures and financial standing of the grant.
-It is the post award grants administrator’s responsibility to develop the financial report.
+It is the Grants Accountant's and Post Award Grants Administrator's responsibility to develop the financial report.

 - progress and financial reports submitted to the sponsor.

-The close out of a grant normally occurs when the grant has expired and the principal investigator has decided that all work on the grant has been completed and will not extend the grant for another project period.
+The close out of a grant normally occurs when the grant has expired and the Principal Investigator has decided that all work on the grant has been completed and will not extend the grant for another project period.
 The process requires that the institution provide the sponsor with documentation that all the work and administrative requirements have been met under the terms of the grant award.
-The notice of award will give instructions on the types of forms and/or reports that need to be completed to close out the grant.
+The notice of award should give instructions on the types of forms and/or reports that need to be completed to close out the grant.

 See the full policy on Grants- Close Out Procedures.